• Instruments

 Well, that’s not really true.

-But, if you haven’t known anything about the chords, the strumming patterns, etc. perhaps it would take more time to learn from the scratch.
+But, if you haven’t known anything about the chords, the strumming patterns, etc. perhaps it would take more time to learn from scratch.

 Don’t worry!
 You will succeed, just need more time to improve than expected!